pinkybalan/ReportEngine/README.md

 For displaying the calculated data in the report format, **GenerateReportImpl** class generates the report from the calculated details.

 ## Output:
-In order to show the output generated some dummy inputs are provided in **ReportInputGenerator** class.
+In order to show the output generated, some dummy inputs are provided in **ReportInputGenerator** class.